-1386.1 to exercise the power.
-The listing is not exclusive.
-The list is similar to New York Estates, Powers and Trusts Law Section 10-6.1(a) (1), (2), (3)(1967).
+Subdivision (b) gives examples of when the donce has sufficiently manifested his intent under Section 1386.1 to exercise the power.
+The listing is not exclusive and is similar to New York Estates, Powers and Trusts Law Section 10-6.1(a) (1), (2), (3) (1967).
 See also Mich.
-Stat.
-Ann. § 26.155(104)(Supp.
+STAT.
+ANN. § 26.155(104) (Supp.
 1967).

 Section 1386.2.
-Exercise by residuary clause or other general language
+Exercise by residuary clause or other general language the power: or

-- 1386.2.
-A general power of appointment exercisable at the death of the donee is exercised by a residuary clause or other general language in the donee's will purporting to dispose of the property of the kind covered by the power unless: - (a) The creating instrument requires that the donee make a specific reference to the power or to the instrument that created the power; or - (b) The donee manifests an intent, either expressly or by necessary inference, not to so exercise the pover.
+1386.2.
+A general power of appointment exercisable at the death of the donee is exercised by a residuary clause or other general language in the donee's will purporting to dispose of the property of the kind covered by the power unless:

+(a) The creating instrument requires that the donce make a specific reference to the power or to the instrument that created necessary inference, not to so exercise the power.